 Fats, Oils & Grease

 Fats, Oils, & Grease, commonly referred to as FOG, is produced during normal food preparation and kitchen cleaning activities and is one of the biggest challenges facing the wastewater collection system in the City of Arcata.
-Most notable, FOG build up in sewer pipes can cause sanitary sewer overflows, which can lead to raw sewage in local creeks and the bay.
-Cleaning FOG from sewer pipes and cleaning up sanitary sewer overflows is an extremely expensive and time consuming activity.
+Most notably, FOG buildup in sewer pipes can cause sanitary sewer overflows, which can lead to raw sewage in local creeks and the bay.
+Cleaning FOG from sewer pipes and cleaning up sanitary sewer overflows is an extremely expensive and time-consuming activity.
 To protect the sewer system from grease buildup Arcata Municipal Code prohibits excessive FOG discharges.

 FOG & Food Service Establishments